How and Why to Intermittently Fast.

 PCOS/Type 2 Diabetes

-I put these both in the same category because being overweight or obese is a risk factor for both and both share insulin dysregulation as an etiology.
-Animal studies have shown the IF reduces fasting glucose levels and insulin resistance (1).
+I put these both in the same category because being overweight or obese is a risk factor for both and both share insulin problems as the origin of the disease.
+Animal studies have shown IF reduces fasting glucose levels and helps with insulin resistance (1).
 This was also repeated in human studies as well (3).
-However, this only works for individuals with insulin dysregulation.
+However, this only works for individuals with insulin problems (creation or utilization).
 There were no changes to glucose metabolism or insulin regulation in “healthy” individuals.

 Cognition(most notably in the aging)